Skip to content Skip to footer

 A fish is considered environmentally sustainable when it comes from sources that protect ocean ecosystems, keep fish populations strong, and support the communities that rely on fishing.

-The Marine Stewardship Council (MSC) sets a widely recognized standard for responsible fishing and ensures that fisheries meet strict environmental and social criteria.
+The Marine Stewardship Council (MSC), opens in a new tab sets a widely recognized standard for responsible fishing and ensures that fisheries meet strict environmental and social criteria.

 To earn MSC certification, fisheries are carefully evaluated by scientists and marine experts.
 They focus on three main areas: keeping fish populations at safe levels so they can reproduce, using fishing methods that minimize damage to habitats and other marine life, and following management practices that are both responsible and adaptable to local social and economic needs.